hujhax/austin-improv-wiki/The Well Hung Jury Memorial Scholarship.md

+---
+description: "Contest associated with The Out of Bounds Comedy Festival from..."
+---
 **The [[Troupes/Well Hung Jury|Well Hung Jury]] Memorial Scholarship** was a contest associated with [[Festivals/The Out Of Bounds Comedy Festival|The Out Of Bounds Comedy Festival]] from 2006 to 2010.
 In it, applicants would propose improv show ideas.
 The best entrant would win an all-access pass to the Out of Bounds Festival.

 ## Summary
 ### The Rules
 These are the published rules from the 2008 contest[http://forum.austinimprov.com/viewtopic.php?f=11&t=7304](http://forum.austinimprov.com/viewtopic.php?f=11&t=7304):

-<blockquote>"The Scholarship will go to the person who can submit the best new idea for an improv format.
+> "The Scholarship will go to the person who can submit the best new idea for an improv format.
 Submissions will be taken in any and all forms; on CD, as a Word document, performed on tape, etc. There are no guidelines for how you submit or what you submit.
 It's free and it's all about getting the wheels of invention turning.
-Please include your email address and name somewhere on the thing so we know who you are."</blockquote>
+Please include your email address and name somewhere on the thing so we know who you are."

 ## Winners
 * 2006: